theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 What is trust and respect in the context of negotiations?
 * With trust, I do things without data about how the other person acts
-* With respect, I will give you have the benefit of the doubt
+* With respect, I will give you the benefit of the doubt

 The best thing to create during the negotiation process is **mutualism**.
-When it exits:
+When it exists:
 * You don't _need_ to like each other
 * You don't _need_ to trust each other
 * **But** when the interests are aligned, you are rowing in the same direction